 A number of shops, restaurants and bars can be found on the main strip, Jalan Danau Tambligan, but expect to pay at least 40,000 IDR for meals here.
 Head to the Night Market at Jalan Danau Tamblingan and Jalan Pungutan for a more local experience and bargain prices, like nasi campur for 25,000 IDR and intriguing desserts.

-I spent a whole week in Sanur.
-The weather wasn’t cooperative (in May, oddly), but I did manage to relax, get some work done and socialize with both locals and other hotel guests.
+I spent a whole week in Sanur at the lovely Besakih Beach Hotel.
+The weather wasn’t cooperative but I did manage to relax, get some work done, and socialize with both locals and other hotel guests.

 Padang Padang Beach

-Located in the Bukit Peninsula (the southernmost tip of Bali), Padang Padang is a hotspot for surfers, paddle boarders and sunbathers.
+Located in Uluwatu in the Bukit Peninsula (the southernmost tip of Bali), Padang Padang is a hotspot for surfers, paddle boarders and sunbathers.
 It was the prettiest beach of the three I visited, complete with white sand and aquamarine waters.
-Unfortunately, it was also somewhat dirty (but not enough to disturb me) and the most crowded, partly because of its modest size.
+Unfortunately, it was also somewhat dirty (but not enough to make me want to leave) and the most crowded, partly because of its modest size.

 There are, however, quieter pockets on one end of the beach to the right.